MaksimLisovoi/phone-book-app/README.md

 ![Banner](./bannner-phone-book.jpg)

-Phone book application allows you kepp all your contacts in one place.
+Phone book application allows you to store all your contacts in one place.

 ## Tecnologies